| |

 roof-mount I often position them behind and air conditioner cover to

+protect them from wind-forced water.
 An alternative to putting the combiner on the

 roof when you are using a high voltage system is to place the